Viir/bots/guide/how-to-run-a-bot.md

 Replace the part after the equals sign ('=') with your secret key.

-To get your key, go to https://reactor.botengine.org and log in to your account.
-After logging in, you see the key under `Bot session keys`.
+To get your key, go to https://app.botengine.org and log in to your account.
+After logging in, you see the key under `Online session keys`.
 Please don't share this key with anyone, and don't post it on the forum.

 Below is an example of a full command to run a bot in an online session:
 ```cmd